FAQs

 How do you select which publicly listed equities to include in your analysis?

 Corporate company selection for all TPI products is undertaken in a sector-agnostic manner based on company market cap and an assessment of scope 1 & 2 emissions (disclosed or estimated).
-For MQ, this is done in association with our data partner FTSE Russell.
+For MQ, this is done in association with TPI's data partner LSEG.
 Unfortunately, we’re unable to increase company coverage to fulfil requests from specific companies or investors.

 When looking at a given company via the CP & MQ Tool, I can see on the pathway whether an intensity datapoint is reported or targeted/estimated.
 Is there a way to see whether a datapoint on the pathway in the Company Assessment CSV file is based on reported or targeted data as well?